 Inheritance

-Do I need to report money I send to my parents?
+Do I need to report money I send to support my parents?

-What if I send large amounts for property?
+What happens if I send a large amount for property?

 The transfer isn't taxed.
-Keep documentation for Kenya property transactions.
+Make sure you have documentation for any property purchase transactions in Kenya.

 Professional Advice